 Hot Air Ballooning in Bagan

-It’s hard to think of a better way to see all of the temples on the Bagan Plain than to take a hot air balloon in Bagan.
+It’s hard to think of a better way for tourists to see all of the temples on the Bagan Plain than to take a hot air balloon in Bagan.
 This is a particularly wonderful way to see and understand the scale and complexity of this UNESCO site if you have only a little time to spend in Bagan.

 Best Spots on Temples to see the Sunrise